ElinaBoman/lucias_dog_walk_AB/README.md

 - Updating worksheet

 When user has enterd number of walks the information will be stored inside a worksheet called walks.
 By default the user will be informed of the daily revenue.
 The daily revenue will be stored in worksheet called prices.

-From this worksheet the user will be abel to extrect information of the total price for each dog.
+- Total price display

+ From the price worksheet, the user will be abel to extrect information of the total price for each dog.
+The user can also choose to delete price column for each dog.
+The user is presented with the option and also warned that if price information is deleted it is lost.
+This warning is presented in red text to highlight the result from deleting price information.
+If user chooses not to delete information he/she is informed to simply press enter.
+This will lead the user back to the "get total price" question.

 <details>
   <summary>Enter number of walks picture</summary>